-How to get from EWR Airport to New York City Centre

 How to get from EWR Airport to New York city centre by taxi

-Taxis are by far the most convenient and safe option of getting to NYC from Newark Airport.
+Newark Liberty Airport taxis are by far the most convenient and safe option of getting to NYC.
 Taxis in the New Jersey state are covered by official licencing which provides protection from overcharging and similar situations on behalf of the customer, so you can be ensured that you are covered.
 Unlike NYC, official taxis in New Jersey are 'apple/bright' green.
-Be sure to take the ones at the rank of this color if you decide to travel by cab.
+Be sure to take the ones at the rank of this colour if you decide to travel by cab.

 Taxi fare from EWR Airport to New York city centre